pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - [ ] Show list of current people in ToB / CoX party.

 ## 💡 Feedback
-If you have any questions or suggestions please contact `support@osrs-tools.com` or open an issue here at Github.
+If you have any questions or suggestions please join the [OSRS Live Loadout Discord](https://discord.gg/3Fjm5HTFGM) or open an issue here at Github.